 This also means several data center options for businesses in cities ranging from Sacramento to Rancho Cordova to Elk Grove to Davis.

-The location of these facilities is often associated with the presence of “diverse-path fiber,” which means there is service from two or more separate internet backbones entering the building.
+The location of these facilities is often associated with the presence of “diverse-path fiber,” which means service from two or more separate internet backbones entering the building.
 If one backbone is cut or otherwise compromised, there will be continued internet connectivity via the other pipe(s).

 Sacramento Data Center Providers